fahmidasultana14/Junit-webform/README.md

 # Junit-webform

 ## About This Project:
-### This is a Selenium Junit project which automates the following webform
+### This is a Junit project which automates the following webform
 https://www.digitalunite.com/practice-webform-learners

 ## Tools and Technology used: